-- Bike lane width should be measured from the edge of the concrete pan per AASHTO Guide for the Development of Bicycle Facilities. - 2 Design for maximum width unless approved by the Department Director. - Landscape strips are permitted only with agreement that the adjacent property owner will maintain. - ROW width depends on sidewalk width, inclusion of landscape strip, and inclusion of on-street parking where permitted. - 6 Lower spacing may be allowed when supported by a traffic study and approved by the Department Director, or when no other public road access is possible. - 6 Minimum Design Speed unless approved by the Department Director. - Applies to spacing between street intersections and driveways.
-No minimum standard between driveways. - 3 Oregon Department of Transportation "Standard Specifications for Highway Construction" and Jackson County Supplemental Specifications and "Special Provisions" applicable to the project.
+• Bike lane width should be measured from the edge of the concrete pan per AASHTO Guide for the Development of Bicycle Facilities.

+2 Design for maximum width unless approved by the Department Director.

+Landscape strips are permitted only with agreement that the adjacent property owner will maintain and with additional right-of-way dedication.
+ROW width depends on sidewalk width, inclusion of landscape strip, and inclusion of on-street parking where permitted.

-^{1.} Whenever any street or road is created or upgraded within the UGB or 1⁄2 mile of any incorporated city, the policy outlined in the Goal and Policy section of this TSP with respect to the Urban Growth Management Agreement will apply.
+Dower spacing may be allowed when supported by a traffic study and approved by the Department Director, or when no other public road access is possible.

+6 Minimum Design Speed unless approved by the Department Director.

+• Applies to spacing between street intersections and driveways.
+No minimum standard between driveways.

+3 Oregon Department of Transportation "Standard Specifications for Highway Construction" and Jackson County Supplemental Standard Specifications and "Special Provisions" applicable to the project.